November 5-7, 2005 – Barcelona, Spain

 On the shores of the Mediterranean, a sea of humanity gathered at the Mar Bella Sports Centre in Barcelona over the past three days.
 The crowds were so large that each day the morning darshan lasted until 5pm and then when Amma would return just 2 hours later for the evening programs, she would again sit until 4 or 5 in the morning.

-On the first night of the programmes, Amma was officially welcomed to Spain by the Honourable Indian Ambassador, Smt.
+On the first night of the programs, Amma was officially welcomed to Spain by the Honorable Indian Ambassador, Smt.
 Suryakanthi Tripathi.
-The ambassador flew in from Madrid, the Spanish capital, for the occasion and was overwhelmed by the crowd that had come to attend Amma’s programme.
+The ambassador flew in from Madrid, the Spanish capital, for the occasion and was overwhelmed by the crowd that had come to attend Amma’s program.

 After the official welcome by the ambassador, a young American ashramite that used to live in Spain spoke to the more than 5000 people gathered in the hall.
 He reminded everyone that 2 years ago Amma made a quick but memorable visit to Barcelona to give the Keynote Address at The Parliament of the World’s Religions which in fact took place just down the beach from the darshan hall.

 The ashramite explained that even though Amma was in Barcelona for less than 24 hours to attend the Parliament, she was able to leave such a lasting memory with thousands of people in attendance because of how much she was able to offer her children in such a short time; by not only speaking, but by also giving darshan and serving food to all those in attendance.